Ellypham92/Ellypham92/README.md

 </h3>

 ### :woman_technologist: About Me
-- Data Analyst
+- Data Analyst at World Wide Technology
 - Master of Science in Data Analytics at University of Houston-Downtown
-- Been to over 10 countries (Japan is my favorite country) and numerous States (I love New York)
+- Enjoy traveling and been to 10+ countries (Japan is my favorite) and numerous States

 ---
 ### :bulb: Independent Projects